AnthonyToons7/AnthonyToons7/README.md

-# Hi, I’m Anthony
+# Hi there
-- I'm a front-end dev, using
+I'm a front-end dev, using
-- - HTML
+- HTML
-- - CSS
+- CSS
-- - Javascript (+JQuery)
+- Javascript (+JQuery)
-- - PHP
+- PHP
-- - SQL
+- SQL

 # I’m currently learning these coding languages:
 - Typescript (for VSCode extensions)